-- 1. From the navigation panel, go to General > Guest Network. - On the Guest Network screen, select 2.4GHz or 5GHz frequency band for the guest network that you want to create. - 3.
+- 1. From the navigation panel, go to General > Guest Network. - 2.
+On the Guest Network screen, select 2.4Ghz or 5Ghz frequency band for the guest network that you want to create. - 3.
 Click Enable.

-- 4. To change a guest's settings, click the guest settings you want to modify.
-Click Remove to delete the guest's settings. - 5.
-Assign a wireless name for your temporary network on the Network Name (SSID) field.

-- 6. Select an Authentication Method. - 7.
-If you select a WPA authentication method, select a WPA Encryption. - 8.
-Specify the Access time or choose Limitless. - 9.
-Select Disable or Enable on the Access Intranet item. - 10.
+- 5. Click Yes on the Enable Guest Network screen. - 6.
+Assign a wireless name for your temporary network on the Network Name (SSID) field. - 7.
+Select an Authentication Method. - 8.
+Select an Encryption method. - 9.
+Specify the Access time or choose Limitless. - 10.
+Select Disable or Enable on the Access Intranet item. - 11.
 When done, click Apply.